fenago/cockroachdb-terraform/md/Lab_5.md

-# Manage a CockroachDB Serverless Cluster
+# Lab 5: Introduction to CockroachDB Clusters

 In this lab, we will look into the cluster management for CockroachDB Serverless.